-Italy held a parliamentary election on Sunday, March 4, 2018.
+Italy held an early parliamentary election on Sunday, September 25, 2022.
 The Italian Parliament is currently elected under a new electoral system adopted in 2017, under which most of the seats in both houses of Parliament - the Senate and the Chamber of Deputies - are distributed by proportional representation, while the remaining seats are filled by plurality voting in single member districts.
+In addition, a 2020 constitutional reform reduced by one-third the number of seats in each house of Parliament.
 The systems used in Senate and Chamber elections from 1994 to 2001 are described here, along with an overview of the proportional systems previously used in Italian legislative elections, and the electoral systems introduced in December 2005.

 Italy's Chamber of Deputies has a detailed description in English of the new electoral system here.
 National- and regional/district-level results are available here (and also in CSV format) for the following Senate and Chamber elections: